Skip to Main Content

 Other Disciplines

 The law library can help you develop a list of other journals from other disciplines to target with your submission.
-Contact Craig Eastland for more information.
+For further information, please contact Craig Eastland (c.eastland (at) northeastern.edu)

 Format